 Stem cells are still considered to be experimental so it is unlikely that an insurance company will pay for the treatment.
 Your insurance company may pay for your consultation with your doctor as well as the other costs that might be associated with the actual procedure.

-Stem Cell therapy can range from around $5,000 to $7,000, depending on the type of injections and what the treatment is being used for (spinal injections, disc regeneration, etc.).
+According to data from Texas Monthly, experimental stem Cell therapy can range from around $5,000 to $7,000, depending on the type of injections and what the treatment is being used for (spinal injections, disc regeneration, etc.).

 What Are The Negative Effects Of Stem Cell Therapy?